airbnb/lottie/android.md

 ### Understanding After Effects
 To understand how to change animation properties in Lottie, you should first understand how animation properties are stored in Lottie.
-Animation properties are stored in a data tree that mimics the information heirarchy of After Effects.
+Animation properties are stored in a data tree that mimics the information hierarchy of After Effects.
 In After Effects a `Composition` is a collection of `Layers` that each have their own timelines. `Layer` objects have string names, and their contents can be an image, shape layers, fills, strokes, or just about anything that is drawable.
 Each object in After Effects has a name.
 Lottie can find these objects and properties by their name using a `KeyPath`.

 ### Usage
 To update a property at runtime, you need 3 things: